 Type of Therapist: Marriage and Family Therapists view pathology systemically or being influenced by a great deal of things in your life that forms various patterns.
 Social Workers are more numerous and typically are great at finding resources or what they call case management.
 Professional Counselors have advanced training in counseling and specialize in physical and mental disabilities with a strong foundation in vocational rehabilitation (work that you do), Psychologists typically deal in advanced testing and severe pathology, and Psychiatrists are medical doctors that can prescribe and only typically do nominal or no psychotherapy.
 Yes, there is also a ton of overlap between these professions, and typically (minus prescribing) many therapists can and do function in many of these roles and specialties. (e.g. a Professional Counselor can do a ton of case management)

-Sliding Fee Scale: A provider telling you that they take your insurance might make you feel good initially, but that is pretty much all it does.
-Minus state insurance such as husky/medicaid, many private insurance companies require costly deductibles to be reached first before they will pay anything or ask you to pay just your copay.
+Insurance: A provider telling you that they take your insurance might make you feel good initially, but that is pretty much all it does.
+Minus state insurance such as Husky/Medicaid, many private insurance companies require costly deductibles to be reached first before they will pay anything or ask you to pay just your copay.
 For you unlucky ones with co-insurance (e.g. a 80/20 split) sometimes this becomes exponentially worse.
 Paying full price for psychotherapy is either the negotiated rate of your insurance provider or an adjusted rate if you choose not to use insurance.
 With the exception of a couple insurances with children, most insurances do not cover case-management for adults (e.g., provider phone calls, etc.).